Feb 2017 Meetup Minutes

 - Mostly comprises of curve fitting, adapt, predict and recommend

-- Why the sudden rise in Machine Learning?- There from quite a long time
+- There from quite a long time

 - Sudden rise due to faster hardware, more storage and lots of good sources of data